Increased Access to Medicaid

 Share

 Where you live should not determine whether you live.
 But, for millions of low-income Americans, the state they live in could determine if they have access to health services, including cancer care.
-To date, 40 states and the District of Columbia have increased access to their Medicaid programs, providing more than twelve million individuals and families access to health care coverage and to lifesaving tests like mammograms, colonoscopies and other cancer screenings.
+To date, 40 states and the District of Columbia have increased access to their Medicaid programs, providing over 21 million individuals and families access to health care coverage and to lifesaving tests like mammograms, colonoscopies and other cancer screenings.

 We are working in the remaining 10 states to reach the day when everyone has access to affordable health care.
 Going to the doctor is much cheaper than going to the emergency room.
 And, for a family, preventing cancer is much less expensive than treating it.